 Hi there!

-Cades Cove is where you can find one of the popular scenic drives in Great Smoky Mountains National Park.
+Cades Cove is where you can find one of the most popular scenic drives in Great Smoky Mountains National Park.

 This Smoky Mountains hike to waterfalls in Cades Cove will include hiking directly alongside a river (creek!), crossing bridges (including a log bridge!), hiking through a forest, and more!

-Abrams Falls Trail basics
+Abrams Falls Trail information

 The distance of the Abrams Falls Trail is around 5 miles round trip.